suheyla-seker/Suheyla01/README.md

-# Welcome to SÜheyla Şeker's Github Page
+# Welcome to Süheyla Şeker's Github Page
 My Github page is [here](https://suheyla-seker.github.io/Suheyla01/).

 The [Progress Journal website](https://pjournal.github.io/boun01g-biktik-r-tik/) of our group work from the IE 48A course at Boğaziçi University.